6rayWa1cher/json-rest-security-spring-boot-starter/README.md

 ## Contribution

-Any feature requests, improvements, bug and security reports are welcome!
+Any feature requests, improvements, bug reports, and security reports are welcome!